Rocrail: Architecture

 Rocrail uses a client-server architecture that communicates via TCP/IP, and the client and server do not need to be on the same computer.
 Rocrail can be used from a single computer connected directly to the layout, or via any other computer on a home network, or over the Internet.
 Rocrail also has an HTTP interface, which will let the layout run from a web browser.
-PDA and smartphone apps are available.
+An Android app is available.

 The server program runs on a computer connected to the layout by one of the standard computer interface setups, and supports many command stations.

 The Rocrail client connects to the server over a network.
 The client can also be used by itself to plan layouts.
 There is no need for the server or the layout to be running to edit plans.
 Plans can be uploaded to the server after creation.

-Rocrail runs under both the Windows and Linux operating systems, using the Wxwidgets toolkit.
+Rocrail runs under both the Windows, MacOS and Linux operating systems, using the Wxwidgets toolkit.